scottgal/mostlylucid.nugetpackages/Mostlylucid.BotDetection.Demo/README.md

 # Bot Detection Demo

-This is a demo application showcasing the Mostlylucid.BotDetection library.
+This is a demo application showcasing the mostlylucid.botdetection library.

 ## Features